,

 Key findings

-However, the current evaluation of infertile men commonly relies on semen analysis, which still has a limitation of inaccuracy in predicting male fertility potential and final pregnancy outcome from assisted reproductive technology (ART).7 The Sperm DNA Fragmentation Index (SDFI), as an indicator reflecting sperm DNA integrity, can offset this limitation. Β The antioxidant effect of CoQ10 manifests as preventing membrane phospholipid peroxidation and free radical oxidation.16 Given its excellent antioxidation, CoQ10 supplementation has been applied for decades to improve semen parameters with good clinical efficacy.1
+It is well known that normal embryonic development depends on the integrity of complete genetic material from both sperm and oocytes.1 Among the factors that influence the normal development of embryos and fetuses, the integrity of sperm DNA is important.2 Multiple studies have demonstrated that sperm DNA integrity plays a crucial role in embryo development3–5 and has the capacity to predict the final pregnancy outcome.6 However, the current evaluation of infertile men commonly relies on semen analysis, which still has a limitation of inaccuracy in predicting male fertility potential and final pregnancy outcome from assisted reproductive technology (ART).7 The Sperm DNA Fragmentation Index (SDFI), as an indicator reflecting sperm DNA integrity, can offset this limitation.
+The antioxidant effect of CoQ10 manifests as preventing membrane phospholipid peroxidation and free radical oxidation.16 Given its excellent antioxidation, CoQ10 supplementation has been applied for decades to improve semen parameters with good clinical efficacy.1

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10254600/

+Does coenzyme Q10 supplementation improve fertility outcomes in women undergoing assisted reproductive technology procedures?
 A systematic review and meta-analysis of randomized-controlled trials; Jr of Assisted Reproduction and Genetics 2020

 Key findings